PSG’s Hakimi receives first Ligue 1 red in Marseille draw

 As a result of the straight red card, Hakimi will miss PSG’s next two games in the league - against Lille on Friday and against Bordeaux on November 6.

-PSG still remain atop of Ligue 1 standings, despite dropping two points with a tally of 28 points after 11 matches - seven points above second-placed Lens.
+PSG still remain top of the Ligue 1 standings, despite dropping two points with a tally of 28 points after 11 matches - seven points above second-placed Lens.